 Spending Money Too Quickly

 Many seniors receive a large nest egg when they retire.
 Seniors often fall prey to spending a large amount of that money shortly after they retire.
 They forget or ignore the fact that money may not be coming in on a regular basis.
-North Coast aged care professionals encourage family members to gently remind seniors how long that money may need to last to avoid this mistake.
+North Coast home care professionals encourage family members to gently remind seniors how long that money may need to last to avoid this mistake.

 Family caregivers should have conversations with seniors.
 Understanding the situation before medical issues arise allows everyone to be on the same page.
-Learn more about financial planning when you call Home Care Assistance at 1300 LIVE-IN or (02) 6646 3527.
+Learn more about financial planning when you call Home Care Assistance at (02) 6646 3527.
 We provide affordable live-in and hourly home care North Coast families can trust to help seniors age in place with dignity.
 Schedule a complimentary consultation when you call today.